serena-ramley/21daychallenge2019/README.md

 The second item in the arry votes[1] are the votes for Sally The third item in the array votes[2] are the votes for Beth For example in this array [0, 2, 1] there are 0 votes for Tim, 2 votes for Sally and 1 vote for Beth.

+# Day 4 Reminder To Vote
+Complete the function registerToVote(name, unregisteredVoters) that takes in the name of a newly registered voter and an array of names of those who have not yet registered to vote.
+Your function must return an array, with the newly registered voter's name removed.